arjunpotter17/atmoswap/README.md

     Able to see real swap quotes for selected tokens Able to swap tokens on the Solana mainnet
     Clean swap UI

-Drawbacks

-    Token price history graph is not production-worthy Code quality is subpar
+    End to End test suite for everything except the wallet integration Links to coingecko for price charts
-    Interactive token routemap is not implemented
+    Visual token routemap